totaljs/jComponent/readme.md

     instance.template;
     // This property contains the current `String` template.
 You can change the value
     // of this property for anything.
+This property can contain URL address and the
+    // library download the template automatically.

     instance.element;
-    // The HTML element of the component.
+    // The HTML element of this component.
 });
 ```